-Not often we come out in objection to new ideas but reports we have read of the new idea from Google are just plain creepy!
-Google have patented toys with internet connection that would control our homes.
+Not often we come out in objection to new ideas, but reports we have read of the new concept from Google are just plain creepy!
+Google has patented toys with an internet connection that would control our homes.

 The initial drawings featured a very cuddly teddy and rabbit; all very cute until you begin to delve deeper.

-The three- year old patent was newly discovered by legal tech company, SmartUp.
-They too agreed, it’s ‘one of Google’s creepiest patents yet.’
+Legal tech company, SmartUp newly discovered the three- year old patent.
+They agreed, it’s ‘one of Google’s creepiest patents yet.’
 With their spokesman, Mikhail Avady saying he felt it belonged in a horror story.

 Google have been quick to point out that they are undecided if they are too actually commercially produce the product.